 You can see the weather roll in which always makes my heart pick up.
 When your in the all white of cloud it tends to be a little bumpier.
 When we break through we are still flying over the endless sea of mountain tops.
 Peaks and valleys, peaks and valleys.
 Its hard not to think of death.
 The attendant pulls out a stack of tomato juice from one of the over head bins.
 Oh right, Canadians and Ceasars.
 They go hand in hand.

 Heres the thing, I communicate mainly with children through my eyes, a lot of eye smiling and long held gazes, but I'm never quite sure verbally where to begin.
 The stewardess is finishing her round, but her back is turned.
 I stay in my seat across the aisle and eye smile at them, trying to tell them it will be just fine, that the stewardess will be there soon to take the bag.
-They return the look and we smile back and forth, until the little one rests her head and closes her eyes.
+They return the look and we smile back and forth, until the little one rests her head on her sisters shoulder and closes her eyes.